-- The illustrations in this section are for reference only and may vary between models. - You may still support either SATA for bays 1 to 12 or SAS for bays 1 to 8 with this configuration, for more information please refer to the following sections: - SATA support for bays 1 to 12: 12 x SATA storage device configuration and cabling - SAS support for bays 1 to 8 and SATA support for bays 9 to 12: 8 x SAS and 4 x SATA storage device configuration and cabling
+- The illustrations in this section are for reference only and may vary between models. - You may still support either SATA or SAS for bays 1 to 4 with this configuration.
+For more information please refer to the following sections: - SATA support: 4 x SATA storage device configuration and cabling - SAS support: 4 x SAS storage device configuration and cabling